EvolvedHQ/cookiecutter-kata-catch/README.md

 This generates a project for doing a test-driven code kata in C++.

-- Includes Google Test and Google Mock libraries
+- Includes Catch! and Trompeloeil libraries
 - Generates a header, "production" source file and an empty test
 - Generates a CMake build which will work on most platforms
 - Has some convenience targets for generating etags and running unit